India's capital orders judicial enquiry after girl, 9, raped and murdered

-NEW DELHI, Aug 4 (Reuters) - The chief minister of India's capital ordered a judge-led enquiry on Wednesday after a nine-year-old girl was allegedly raped and murdered, sparking days of protests and renewed scrutiny of the country's problem with sexual violence.
+NEW DELHI (Reuters) - The chief minister of India’s capital ordered a judge-led enquiry on Wednesday after a nine-year-old girl was allegedly raped and murdered, sparking days of protests and renewed scrutiny of the country’s problem with sexual violence.

 Police have alleged that the girl was killed after she had gone to fetch water from a crematorium near her house in the city’s Cantonment area on Sunday.
 Her family told media the perpetrators cremated her body against their wishes.